 5. Hydrogen Carriers

-Although hydrogen is typically transported in liquid or gaseous form, the handling and operating constraints of pure hydrogen put a heavy strain on the storage containers.
-Hydrogen carriers are hydrides or compounds of hydrogen, forming through the chemical reaction of a metal or a chemical with hydrogen.
-Typically, they are easy to transport over long distances.
-Storing these carriers is also convenient and, with additional research and development (R&D) into hydrogen carriers, startups look to increase the purity and efficiency of the separation process to recover the hydrogen.
-Metal hydrides, like magnesium hydrides, further possess the capacity to chemically store hydrogen in their metallic lattice.
-LOHC, chemical hydrides, and nanostructures are also under investigation and development for transporting hydrogen.
+Transporting hydrogen typically involves liquid or gaseous forms, but the handling and operating constraints of pure hydrogen strain storage containers.
+Hydrides or compounds of hydrogen, known as hydrogen carriers, form through chemical reactions with metals or chemicals.
+These carriers are typically easy to transport over long distances.
+Storage of these carriers is convenient, and startups are researching and developing ways to increase the purity and efficiency of the separation process to recover the hydrogen.

 H2Heat Technology engineers Metal Alloys for Hydrogen Storage